tsengyushiang/tsengyushiang/README.md

 ## About Me

-- I have experience working with:
+- Work experience with:
-  - Wi-Fi Management Platform
+  - Wi-Fi Management Platforms
-  - E-Signature Platform
+  - E-Signature Platforms
-  - Web-Based Room Tour and Virtual Exhibition Venue
+  - Web-Based Room Tours and Virtual Exhibition Venues
-- I have a master's degree in Computer Science and Information Engineering, with a focus on Computer Graphics.
+- Master's degree in Computer Science and Information Engineering, specializing in Computer Graphics.
-- I find joy in working on side projects, and you can discover some of them in the next section.
+- Passion for side projects, with some available in the next section.

 ## Side Projects